cyberkilocharlie/cmdtools/README.md

 # 2022 CYPAT SCRIPTS
 ### ONLY FOR USE BY CYPAT TEAM 15-4209
 ### CC BY-NC-ND

-The .bat files are batch files for securing the windows and windows server images in the CyberPatriot competion.
+The .bat files are batch files for securing the windows and windows server images in the CyberPatriot competition.
 They automatically secure many parts of windows and windows server images and will prompt for you to do some things manually.

-The .sh files are bash files for Ubuntu images in the CyberPatriot compition.
+The .sh files are bash files for Ubuntu images in the CyberPatriot competition.
 They automatically secure many parts of the Ubuntu image and will prompt for you to do some things manually.

 There are .txt versions of all files for editing/trouble-shooting.